 - Water your plant regularly to keep the soil moist but not soggy.
 Generally, two or three times a week will suffice.

 - Place your seedling pot properly where the sun shines throughout the day, i.e., 10 to 14 hours a day.

 - Use terracotta pots with multiple drainage holes to let out excess water.

-- Maintain the temperature at around 60°F to 70°F properly and protect your seedling from frost.
+- Maintaining the temperature at around 60°F to 70°F properly protects your seedling from frost.

 - Use grow lights to avoid light deprivation conditions and to encourage efficient growth.